gourmetjs/gourmet-ssr/docs/tutorial-5.md

 As we explained in [Adding Real UI and Styling](/docs/tutorial-2) step, we recommend a pattern that uses a CSS framework such as Bootstrap as a base stylesheet globally, and do the additional, per-component customization using the inline style or Emotion.

 The choice between the inline style and Emotion are largely based on your preference, but there might be some performance implications based on usage.
-If a component is instantiated many times in the same page, using Emotion will probably result in better performance because instances of the component will have the same `className` prop, and browser can reuse the same set of CSS declarations for all instances.
+If a component is instantiated many times in the same page, using Emotion will probably result in better performance because instances of the component will have the same `className` prop, and the browser can reuse the same set of CSS declarations for all instances.
 On the other hand, inline styles must be processed individually per each instance.

 To use Emotion in your Gourmet SSR project, you must add the package `@gourmet/group-react-emotion` as a dependency.
 Once you do this, you can import `emotion` and `react-emotion` inside your SSR code without adding them individually.
 Gourmet Builder will resolve them to the corresponding sub-packages inside `@gourmet/group-react-emotion`.

 > Currently, Gourmet SSR supports Emotion v9.
 We are aware of the release of v10.
 > It appears that v10 is a drastic departure from the previous version with many breaking changes in the user-facing API.
-> We didn't spend enough time to evaluate the benefit of the new changes yet.
+> We haven't spent enough time evaluating the benefits and/or drawbacks of the new changes yet.
 > Stay tuned!

 ## Using Font Awesome